chandran-jr/Violence-Alert-System/README.md

 ## Stage 3 (Alert System) ✔✔
 Creating a telegram bot and a group, adding the bot to the group and whenever violence is detected in any frame, send the 30th `violence=true` frame to the telegram group using the bot, including a message which contains details like Location, Time and Camera ID

+## Stage 4 (Image Enhancement) ✔✔
+Enhanced the image using the PIL library in-built in python, by increasing it's sharpness and colour by a factor of 1.2, and saved to the local system.
+The enhanced image is sent via the telegram bot

+## Stage 5 (Face Detection) ✔✔
+All the faces obtained in the saved image is plotted and saved on a single image using mtcnn and pyplot and is sent to the telegram group via the bot also.

+## Stage 6 (Firebase Integration) ✔✔
+All the data, ie, the date, obtained image and the 'detected faces image' are stored in a neat document object format in the cloud firestore service provide by Google's Firebase.
+The images are stored as links which and these links are obtained by saving it first in the storage bucket of firebase itself.
+These data can only be obtained by authorized officials.